SJTU-IPADS/krcore-artifacts/README.md

 There are three key results of the evaluations of the paper:

-1. KRCore can significantly improve the performance of RDMA control path (compared with verbs)
+1. KRCore can significantly improve the performance of RDMA control path (compared with verbs), e.g., 1000X+ higher throughput.

    Corresponding paper figures: Figure 8a